They Don't Care About Us: Chart performance

-In the United Kingdom, "They Don't Care About Us" peaked at number four on the UK Singles Chart and stayed on the chart for three months.

-The song found particular success in the rest of Europe, peaking within the top ten in all countries, except in Spain, where it peaked at number 11 and remained in the chart for just one week.
-European highlights came in Austria, Switzerland, France, Belgium and Sweden, where the song became a top five hit and stayed in each country's respective charts for a minimum of 21 weeks.
-The song reached the top of the charts for three weeks in Germany and stayed a full 30 weeks in the survey, marking the longest consecutive chart run of a Michael Jackson song in the German charts.

-The lyrical controversy surrounding "They Don't Care About Us" brought partial commercial disappointment in the US.
-It peaked at number 30 on the US Billboard Hot 100 chart, falling short of the record breaking success of the two previous singles, "Scream/Childhood" and "You Are Not Alone", yet the song peaked at number 10 on the US Billboard Hot R&B Singles chart.
+"They Don't Care About Us" reached number four on the UK singles chart and stayed on the chart for three months.
+It reached the top ten of every European country, except in Spain, where it reached number 11 and remained in the chart for just one week.
+In Austria, Switzerland, France, Belgium and Sweden, it reached the top five and stayed in each country's chart for at least 21 weeks.
+It reached number one for three weeks in Germany and stayed a full 30 weeks in the survey, marking the longest consecutive chart run of a Michael Jackson song in the German charts.
+In the US, "They Don't Care About Us" reached number 30 on the US Billboard Hot 100 chart, falling short of the record breaking success of the two previous singles, "Scream/Childhood" and "You Are Not Alone".
+It reached number 10 on the US Billboard Hot R&B Singles chart.